DeepRegNet/DeepReg/docs/joss_paper/paper.md

 # Example applications
+`DeepReg` provides a collection of demonstrations, _DeepReg Demos_, using open-accesible data with real clinical applications.

+## Paired images
+If images are available in pairs, two dataset loaders are currently available for paired images with- and without labels.
+Many clinical application for tracking organ motion and other temporal changes between two time points require _intra-subject_ _single-modality_ image registration.
+Registering lung CT images for the same patient, acquired at expritory and inspritory, is such an example of both unsupervised (without labels) and combined supervision (with segmentation of anatomical structures).
+Furthermore, registering prostate MR, aquired before surgery, and the intra-operative trasnrectal ultrasound images is an example of weakly-supervised training for multimodal image registration.

 ## Unpaired images
 Unpaired images are found in applications such as single-modality inter-subject registration.
-Two dataset loaders for unpaired images are implemented, (Case 1-1) UnpairedImages and (Case 1-2) UnpairedLabelledImages.

-Neural MR (unsupervised +/- supervision)
-3D ultrasound fetal?
+Two dataset loaders for labelled and unlabelled image data.
+Registering different MR images of brain from different subjects has played a fundamental role in population studies in neuroimaging.
+An example registering 3D ultrasound images from different surgical patients are also provided, especially to demonstrate the support for experiments such as cross-validation in DeepReg.

 ## Grouped images
-Unpaired images can also be grouped in applications such as single-modality intra-subject registration, in which each subject has multiple images acquired at different time points.
-Two dataset loaders are implemented, (Case 2-1) GroupedImages and (Case 2-2) GroupedLabelled images.
+Unpaired images can also be grouped in applications such as single-modality intra-subject registration, in which each subject has multiple images acquired, e.g. at different time points.
+Two dataset loaders are implemented for grouped image data, with- and without labels.
+Paired dataset loader is a special case of the grouped dataset loader.
+Prostate logitudinal MR is proposed to track the progression of prostate cancer patients at an early stage during the active surveilence programme [@yang2020longitudinal].
+One DeepReg demo illustrates how the grouped dataset loader can be used for deep-learning based feature reigstration by aligning intra-patient organ masks.

-Lung 4DCT (unsupervised +/- supervision with inter-subject sampling) Prostate logitudinal MR (unsupervised +/- supervision with inter-subject sampling)

-## Paired images
-If images are available in pairs, such as two-modality intra-subject registration.
-Two further dataset loaders are implemneted for (Case 3-1) PairedImages and (Case 3-2) PairedLabelledImages.

-Lung 4DCT (unsupervised +/- supervision with inter-subject sampling) Prostate MR (unsupervised +/- supervision with inter-subject sampling)

 # Conclusion
 `DeepReg` provides a structured code architecture to facilitate a number of deep learning algorithms to train medical image registration, which provides a reference of basic functionality and performance to further research in medical image analysis and computer assisted intervention.
 It is in its current open-source format not only providing a tool for scientific research, but also welcoming contributions from wider communities above and beyond medical, engineering and computer sicence.